What's the big deal if bees are dying? | DW | 19.05.2021

 'Save the bees!' — these calls to action usually come with a quote by Albert Einstein: "If the bee disappeared off the face of the Earth, man would only have four years left to live."

-Agricultural chemicals and monoculture fields poison bees and destroy habitats, and weather changes as a result of global warming result in less flower nectar and plants blooming out of season.
+It comes down to how different plants are pollinated.
+Wind-pollinated crops such as wheat, rice, and corn would continue to thrive, whereas you’d have to say goodbye to flowering crops, which includes most fruits and vegetables.

-Let's talk pollination: animals, so not just bees, but also hoverflies, bats, birds, beetles and more, are involved in the pollination of 90% of the world's flowering plants.
-The keyword here is flowering, as not all plants produce flowers.
+That's because animals, so not just bees, but also hoverflies, bats, birds, beetles and more, are involved in the pollination of 90% of the world’s flowering plants.

 When we talk about bees, we often only think of the honeybee - but there are some 20,000 other bee species around!